crimeraaa/dst-customcmds/README.md

 # The Commands

+## List Command

+> `c_listcmd()`

+Will print out in the console the list of general syntax for each command as well as the `Help Key` you can input for `c_helpcmd(key)`.

+## Help Commands

+> `c_helpcmd(key)`

+If called as is `c_helpcmd()` it will print out in the console a list of `Help Keys`.
+Each `Help Key` can be used as an input string for the command to get more detailed information on that specific command.

 ## Count All of a Prefab and Announce

-> `c_countall(prefab, mode)`
+> `c_countall(prefab, ..., mode)`

-Counts all instances of a specified in the shard.
-Stacksizes are taken into consideration, and number of stacks will be separate should stacksizes greater than 1 exist.
+Counts all instances of specified in the shard.
+The `...` indicates a variable argument, meaning that you can include as many prefabs as you like.

+Stack sizes are taken into consideration, and number of stacks will be separate should stack sizes greater than 1 exist.
 It always prints out the result in the console.

 Parameter `prefab` is just a string of the prefab's ingame code.
-For example, `"beefalo"` is the prefab code for Beefalo. `wathgrithr` is the prefab code for Wigfrid.
+For example, `"beefalo"` is the prefab code for Beefalo. `"wathgrithr"` is the prefab code for Wigfrid, and so on.

 Parameter `mode` lets you specify how you can announce it to chat.
+It can be a boolean or a number from 0-3.
+It can be omitted and the command will default to a Server Announcement.
+If you do want to include it, make sure it is the very last argument in the command as that is the only index it will check.

 ### Options for `mode`

 None of the below options are strings.
 They are either `nil`, `number` or `boolean`.

-> `nil` input (or even typing out `nil` as is) defaults to announcing the count in chat, directly from the server.
+> `nil` input (or even typing out `nil` as is) defaults to a Server Announcement with no printout to console, as the Server Announcement itself is reflected there.
 >
-> `0` input makes your character talk and a global chat message is sent from you.
+> `0`, `1` and `2` makes your character talk and sends a global, whisper or local chat message respectively.
+It always prints to console at the same time.
 >
-> `1` input makes your character talk and a whisper chat message is sent from you.
+> `3` and `true` do the same as `nil`; they run a Server Announcement.
 >
-> `2` input sends a local chat message which only you can see.
->
-> `3` and `true` do the same as `nil`.
->
 > `false` will not announce it to any form of chat.
 The only form of response is in the console printout.

-### Give an amount of a Prefab
+## Give Prefabs

 > `c_giveall(prefab, count)`
 >
-> `c_giveto(playernum, prefab, count)`
+> `c_giveto(num, prefab, count)`

 Similar to the `c_give(prefab)` command.
 The `prefab` parameter is always a string which represents a prefab code.
 It should also always be an `inventoryitem`, as you can't give mobs to players' inventories for example.

 The `count` parameter is optional and will default to number `1`.
 If it is specified, it should always be a number.

-Both functions work the exact same as `c_give`.
 `c_giveall` will give everybody in the server the number of prefab specified.
 `c_giveto` will give the number of prefab specified to that exact player number.